eyaget/academic-kickstart2/content/publication/03-CyberICPS/index.md

 # Publication name and optional abbreviated publication name.
 publication: "In *Proceedings of the ESORICS workshop on the Security of Industrial Control and Cyber-Physical Systems (CyberICPS)*"
-publication_short: "*Proceedings of the ESORICS workshop on the Security of Industrial Control and Cyber-Physical Systems (CyberICPS), Springer*"
+publication_short: "*Proceedings of the ESORICS workshop on Security of Industrial Control and Cyber-Physical Systems (CyberICPS), Springer*"

 abstract: